 So if all the parts are the same, what changes?
 The barrel changes and the compression of the powder and bullet changes.
 A clean barrel may differ with the amount of lube and a dirty barrel will differ between 1st, 2nd … 10th shots.
 A warm barrel is different from a cold barrel and cleaning between shots helps to cool the barrel.

-Since I started cleaning the barrel after every shot, switched from pellets to powder and reduced the amount of powder, accuracy has improved.
+As soon as I started cleaning the barrel after every shot, and I switched from pellets to powder and reduced the amount of powder, accuracy improved.
 I can count on 2 inch groups (100 yards) with the Barnes TMZ bullets.
 My gun seems to shoot the best groups with 95 grains of powder for the 250 grain bullet and 100 grains of powder for the 290 grain bullet.

-This past week, I tried shooting the Barnes T-EZ bullet after reading Randy Wakeman’s Barnes Bullet review.
-The T-EZ is a new bullet made for tight-bore muzzleloaders like Thompson Center’s.
+Then I tried shooting the Barnes T-EZ bullet after reading Randy Wakeman’s Barnes Bullet review.
+The T-EZ is a made for tight-bore muzzleloaders like Thompson Center’s.
 The bullet is similar to the TMZ, but has a flat bottom instead of the semi-spitzer shaped TMZ.
 The ballistics coefficient is slightly lower than the TMZ, but the main difference is the thinner Sabot.
-I will also try the thinner sabots with the TMZ bullets.
+I also bought thinner sabots to use with the TMZ bullets.

-I shot 2 inch groups (all 10 shots) at 100 yards with 120 grains Pyrodex powder and 250 grain T-EZ bullets and sabots with clean bore.
+The first trip back to the range with the new combination, I shot 2 inch groups (all 10 shots) at 100 yards with 120 grains Pyrodex powder and 250 grain T-EZ bullets and sabots with clean bore.
 I also shot 2 inch groups (9 shots) with 120 grains Pyrodex pellets with each 2nd shot with dirty barrel.
-If I include a shot where I know I flinched (guy beside me at the range bounced a .223 case off of me), the 10 shot group (dirty barrel) was 3 inches.
-The TMZ is easier to load and especially when the barrel is dirty, but the bullets fit firmly.
+If I include a shot where I know I flinched (guy beside me at the range bounced a .223 case off of me), the 10 shot group (2nd shot, dirty barrel) was 3 inches.
+The T-EZ is easier to load and especially when the barrel is dirty, but the bullets seat firmly.

-Note: Since I originally wrote this, I occasionally shoot 1 MOA groups using my 1x scope.
+Note: Since I originally wrote this, I occasionally shoot 1 MOA groups using my 1x scope, which is good since the reticle covers more than 1 MOA of the target.
 At 100 yards, the 1x reticle covers a 2.88 MOA area on the target.
-On the few occasions that I have taken the time to switch to and zero my 3-9x scope, I have shot 1 MOA groups.
+On the few occasions that I have taken the time to switch to and zero my 3-9x scope, I can shoot 1 MOA groups.

-I was also able to shoot through a chronograph for the first time this week.
-I was surprised at the slow muzzle velocities (mv) I got with 120 grains of powder (1681 – 1892 fps – Barnes Bullets reports 120 grains should average 1986 fps).
-With 120 grains of pellets, mv ranged from 1721-1922 fps (Barnes reports 1925 avg. fps).
+When I shot through a chronograph for the first time, I was surprised at the variation and the slow muzzle velocities (mv) I got using 120 grains of Pyrodex powder (1681 – 1892 fps – Barnes Bullets reports 120 grains of powder should average 1986 fps).
+Using 120 grains of Pyrodex pellets, mv ranged from 1721-1922 fps (Barnes reports 1925 avg. fps).
+This shows a major issue with accuracy of a muzzleloader is the lack of consistency from the powder, especially old powder, so make sure you use fresh powder or pellets when it counts.

-One inch accuracy at the range is one thing and hunting is another.
-I have shot enough rounds now with loads between 95 and 120 grains that I know I can count on 2-3 MOA groups at a variety of distances and angles.
-If I don’t try to reach out too far, 3 inch groups on a deer’s 5 inch kill zone should put meat in the freezer.
+One inch accuracy at the range is one thing and actually hunting is another.
+I have shot enough rounds during realistic target practice that I know I can count on 2-3 MOA groups at a variety of distances and angles.
+If I don’t try to reach out too far or if it’s not too windy, 3 inch groups on a deer’s 5 inch kill zone will put meat in the freezer.

 Loading, Shooting & Cleaning for Accuracy